Nurou/pathfinder-vis/documentation/user_guide.md

 # How is the program executed.
 How do different features work

+The is deployed and accessible at: http://pathfinder-vis.surge.sh/

-The program has a deployed version, but can also be ran locally.
+It can alternatively be ran locally.
 The UI is simple and intuitive for the most part, and will contain instructions where necessary.

 TODO: add instructions